 improvements in the next cycle of MSFD monitoring

-The document also emphasises improvements in the cooperation between RO and BG achieved due to several projects (e.g. MISIS, EU support project Phase II etc.).
+The document also emphasises improvements in the cooperation between RO and BG achieved due to several projects (e.g. MISIS, EU support project Phases I and II etc.).

-In Phases I and II of the EC support project, GES definitions and targets were revised in both countries, however with the reservation that the definitions could not be considered as final and that there was a need to establish/revise GES and target definitions as soon as more data become available through future monitoring programmes.
+In the scope of the project “Technical and administrative support for the joint implementation of the Marine Strategy Framework Directive (MSFD) by the EU Black Sea Member States - Phase I, GES definitions and targets were revised in both countries, however with the reservation that the definitions could not be considered as final and that there was a need to establish/revise GES and target definitions as soon as more data become available through future monitoring programmes.

-For the drafting of the monitoring programs and PoMs, Romania and Bulgaria agreed to use the common GES and target definitions, as defined in the respective phase of the support project and as reported to the COM. the
+For the drafting of the monitoring programs and PoMs, Romania and Bulgaria agreed to use the common GES and target definitions, as defined in the respective phase of the support project and as reported to the COM.

+In Phase II of the EC support project, GES definitions and targets have not been revised.
+The project was dealing with development of transboundary joint or coordinated measures between Bulgaria and Romania.
+There were 17 designated measures planned as a part of national PoM of both countries, which even then were not with official character.
+Finally:

+For Bulgaria: all 17 preliminary discussed and agreed as common, transboundary measures became a part of the BG national PoM.
+They have been further developed by the Black sea Basin Directorate (BSBD) and forwarded to the Ministry of Environment and Water.
+During the Public Consultations, some additional information has been added.

+For Romania:

-In 2015, Bulgarian and Romanian Art.
-11 reports on the establishment and implementation of coordinated monitoring programmes were assessed by a Milieu-lead consortium, coming to the conclusion that some changes regarding GES, targets and indicators were reported by both countries.
+++Bulgarian and Romanian Art.
+11 reports on the establishment and implementation of coordinated monitoring programmes were assessed, coming to the conclusion that some changes regarding GES, targets and indicators were reported by both countries.
 Regarding the monitoring programmes and future work (on GES and targets), both countries estimated that the majority of their monitoring programmes will adequately cover the monitoring needs for the assessment of progress towards their GES definitions and targets by 2018.
-As for the coherence of BG and RO monitoring programmes and monitored parameters, they were assessed by the Milieu consortium as being medium to high depending on the descriptor in question.
+As for the coherence of BG and RO monitoring programmes and monitored parameters, they were assessed as being medium to high depending on the descriptor in question.

 Latest developments